 Is it any good?

 There's plenty of cleverness throughout this film, and the story keeps moving at a great pace; there's truly never a dull moment in these toys' lives.
 This Pixar release was the first feature film animated entirely by computer.
 Although the dazzling technology is especially well suited to a story in which the major characters are made out of plastic, it's the unpretentious imagination and energy of the people behind the story and the outstanding vocal performances that make the movie an instant classic.

-Families can talk about friendships, loyalty, and rivalry.
+Families can talk about friendships, loyalty, and rivalry in Toy Story.
 Young kids are exploring all these issues, and the movie has great models.